AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/servicenow-modules.md

   </tr>
   <tr>
    <td role="rowheader">System ID</td>
-   <td>Enter or map the unique ServiceNow ID of the System where you want to upload the attachment.</td>
+   <td>Enter or map the unique [!DNL ServiceNow] ID of the System where you want to upload the attachment.</td>
   </tr>
   <tr>
    <td role="rowheader">File name</td>